Former First Son Barron Trump To Attend Exclusive School Near Mar-a-Lago

 “We are working directly with the Secret Service to ensure that logistics and security work smoothly and discreetly with little impact on students, faculty, staff, or day-to-day operations.”

-Scott Siegfried, the school’s director of advancement, told the Post the school has gotten little feedback from parents, with most of it positive.READ MORE: AP: Top Donor Of Gov. Ron DeSantis Is Regeneron Investor
+Scott Siegfried, the school’s director of advancement, told the Post the school has gotten little feedback from parents, with most of it positive.READ MORE: Helping Kids Deal With Back To School Anxiety

 While the school has other children from prominent families, this will be the first time it has dealt with Secret Service.